 Best double breast pump

-Lansinoh's double electric pump is a favourite with many mums who find it super easy to use; it can be plugged into the mains but also battery-operated, so you can use it at home or out and about.
+Lansinoh's double electric pump is a favourite with many mums who find it super easy to use; it can be plugged into the mains but is also battery-operated, so you can use it at home or out and about.
 It's a flexible design that you can use as a single or double pump.

 - Very effective pump and is great value for money